scikit-learn-contrib/metric-learn/doc/weakly_supervised.rst

 ==========

 In the following paragraph we talk about tuples for sake of generality.
-These can be pairs, triplets, quadruplets etc, depending on what algorithm we use.
+These can be pairs, triplets, quadruplets etc, depending on the particular metric learning algorithm we use.

 Basic form
 ----------